There are two pricing models used by bookstores: Agency and Wholesale. The difference is in who sets the street price.

-The author/publisher defines the list price (or suggested price), and will earn 40% royalties (or 42% on Google Play) of this price.
+The author/publisher defines the list price (or suggested price), and will earn 40% royalties (or 60% on Google Play with some exceptions) of this price.
 However, the actual price at which the book is sold on the stores is chosen by the store itself.

 Kobo Store uses the Agency model when you sell your eBooks within the European Economic Area (EEA).
 Consequently, all European customers will see the price you set through StreetLib Publish, and you will earn the 60% of this list price excluding VAT.

 Outside the EEA, Kobo Store uses the Wholesale Model.